top of page

 Alexandra Dietrich, originally from Freeport, Maine, is a stage director whose work has been acclaimed as "...stunning, unforgettable, constantly surprising."

-Her 2024-2025 season opened with a company debut at Boston Lyric Opera where she was Assistant Director to James Darrah for "Mitridate".
-Her season continued with directing a sold-out and highly acclaimed run of "Little Women, The Broadway Musical" at Marblehead Little Theatre, and then serving as both Intimacy Director and Assistant Director on the World Premiere of "The Seasons" at Boston Lyric Opera.
-Her season concludes with two company debuts: the first at The Huntington Theatre, where she will be Assistant Director to Loretta Greco on "The Light in the Piazza" starring Emily Skinner; and the second at Opera North, where she will be a Featured Resident Artist for 2025, Assistant Directing both Portman's "The Little Prince" and Mozart's "Le nozze di Figaro".
+In 2024-2025 season, she made her company debut at Boston Lyric Opera where she was Assistant Director to James Darrah for "Mitridate".
+Her season continued with directing a sold-out and award nominated run of "Little Women, The Broadway Musical" at Marblehead Little Theatre, and then served as both Intimacy Director and Assistant Director on the World Premiere of "The Seasons" at Boston Lyric Opera.
+Her season concluded with two company debuts: the first at The Huntington Theatre, where she was Assistant Director to Loretta Greco on "The Light in the Piazza" starring Emily Skinner; and the second at Opera North, where she was a Featured Resident Artist for 2025, Assistant Directing both Portman's "The Little Prince" and Mozart's "Le nozze di Figaro".

+Her 2023-2024 season highlights included: her company debut at Opera Company of Middlebury directing Tom Cipullo's "Glory Denied", directing "A Gentleman's Guide to Love and Murder" at Marblehead Little Theatre, directing Brooke's "La tragédie de Carmen" with Boston Opera Collaborative at the newly renovated Arrow Street Arts Center, followed by directing Portman's "The Little Prince" with the Longy School of Music of Bard at the same venue.
 In 2019, Ms. Dietrich joined the voice faculty at the University of Southern Maine as an Artist Faculty in Voice.
 Ms. Dietrich served as the Artistic Director of NEMPAC Opera Project from 2018 to 2022.
 In her first season, she staged Portman's "The Little Prince" at Boston's historic Faneuil Hall.
 Ms. Dietrich's staging was chosen by OperaWire as one of the Top 5 Must See Operas in North America for its opening weekend.
 At NEMPAC Opera Project, Ms. Dietrich programmed "JUNETEENTH: Opera in the Key of Freedom" which was filmed in the historic African Meeting House in Boston and featured works by Black diaspora composers that spanned over 300 years.
 This program was made available with no cost barrier to Boston Public Schools with an accompanying educational guide, and was streamed internationally.
 Previous productions have also included "Grease", "Sweeney Todd", "Mean Girls", "The Phantom of the Opera", "Too Many Sopranos", "Into the Woods", "The Great Gatsby: An American Musical", and "Jesus Christ Superstar", among many others.
+In the 2022-2023 season, Ms. Dietrich assistant directed on James Robinson's production of Tobias Picker's "Awakenings" with Odyssey Opera and the Boston Modern Orchestra Project.
+With Boston Modern Orchestra Project, Ms. Dietrich associate produced the Grammy nominated recording of Anthony Davis' seminal opera, "X: The Life and Times of Malcolm X" and produced the performance in the historic Strand Theatre in Boston in the neighborhood where Malcolm lived as a teenager with his sister.
+She joined Yo soy LOLA's creative team to direct "Resiliency: The Masks We Wear" in their mission to reclaim the narrative and portrayal of Latinas in the arts and media.
+An advocate for underrepresented composers, she staged Pauline Viardot-García's "Cendrillon" with the Cambridge Chamber Ensemble, where her staging was praised as:

 In August of 2023, Ms. Dietrich was chosen as SIX on Broadway's #QueenoftheWeek after multiple students nominated her for the honor for her work to create an inclusive space onstage and off, where pride in individuality of identity is amplified, honored, and celebrated.